Mr. Wint and Mr. Kidd

-Mr. Wint and Mr. Kidd are fictional characters in the James Bond novel and film, Diamonds Are Forever.
+Mr. Wint and Mr. Kidd are fictional characters in the James Bond novel and film Diamonds Are Forever.
 In the novel, Wint and Kidd are members of The Spangled Mob.
-In the film, it is assumed that they are main villain Ernst Stavro Blofeld's henchmen, though the characters share no scenes with and are not seen taking instructions from Blofeld (or anyone else, except for Bert Saxby).
-One of their trademarks is trading quips after killing their targets; they also do so after a failed attempt to kill Bond.
+In the film, it is assumed that they are main villain Ernst Stavro Blofeld (Charles Gray)'s henchmen, though the characters share no scenes with and are not seen taking instructions from Blofeld.
+One of their trademarks is trading quips after killing their targets; they also do so after a failed attempt to kill James Bond (Sean Connery).
 In the film, Wint is played by Bruce Glover and Kidd by jazz musician Putter Smith in a rare acting role.